dmtcp/dmtcp/README.md

 operates directly on the user binary executable, without any Linux kernel modules or other kernel modifications.

-Among the applications supported by DMTCP are MPI (verious implementations), OpenMP, MATLAB, Python, Perl, R, and many programming languages and shell scripting languages.
+Among the applications supported by DMTCP are MPI (various implementations), OpenMP, MATLAB, Python, Perl, R, and many programming languages and shell scripting languages.
 DMTCP also supports GNU screen sessions, including vim/cscope and emacs.
 With the use of TightVNC, it can also checkpoint